jg-rp/python-liquid2/docs/tag_reference.md

 Values can be modified prior to output using filters.
 Filters are applied to an expression using the pipe symbol (`|`), followed by the filter's name and, possibly, some filter arguments.
 Filter arguments appear after a colon (`:`) and are separated by commas (`,`).

 Multiple filters can be chained together, effectively piping the output of one filter into the input of another.
+See the [filter reference](filter_reference.md) for details of all built in filters.

 ```liquid2
 {{ user_name | upcase }}